zpz/zpz.github.io/_posts/2016-04-20-prefer-python-for-data-work.md

 title: Why I Prefer Python to R for Data Work
 ---

-(This note was written in an attempt to dissuade my team from introducing R into the system.)

 I first encountered S-PLUS (a commercial distribution of S---R's parent) in 2000, and used it for statistics coursework for a few years.
 From 2004 through 2011, I used R daily and intensively for implementing my research